xyflow/xyflow/SECURITY.md

 In scope:

 - Vulnerabilities introduced by code in this repository
-- Supply-chain risks caused by how this repository consumes or distributes its own code (e.g. insecure Github Actions)
+- Supply-chain risks caused by how this repository consumes or distributes its own code (e.g. insecure GitHub Actions)

 Out of scope: